emmercm/www/src/blog/investigating-locks-in-mysql.md

     SHOW VARIABLES WHERE variable_name = 'innodb_lock_wait_timeout';
     ```

-- A buildup of many concurrent writes to the same tables might indicate a buildup of locks needed by your transaction isolation level.
+- A buildup of many concurrent writes to the same tables might indicate a buildup of write locks needed by your transaction isolation level.
 For example, gap and next-key locks in `REPEATABLE READ` and above.

 If `trx_wait_started IS NOT NULL` then that transaction is being blocked by locks held by other transactions.
 Here is a query to see what queries are blocking others: